GuanJinNL/Robust_Optimization_Risk_Measures/README.md

 It is important that the following packages are installed
 + numpy
 + cvxpy
-+ mosek (for this one needs a license, however one can also choose to solve cvxpy with other solvers)
++ mosek (for this one needs to apply for an academic license, or use aother solver)
 + Gurobi

 ## Instructions